DesarrolloAntonio/Shiori-Android-Client/README.md

 - **Intuitive Interface**: User-friendly navigation for a seamless experience.

 ## Technologies Used
-PageKeeper is built using a variety of modern and robust technologies to ensure scalability, maintainability, and performance:
+Shiori is built using a variety of modern and robust technologies to ensure scalability, maintainability, and performance:
 - **Clean Architecture**: Ensuring separation of concerns and modular design.
 - **Dependency Injection (DI)**: For managing dependencies effectively.
 - **Model-View-ViewModel (MVVM)**: For a responsive and powerful user interface.